In mathematical terminology the word amoeba is a

 to I.M.Gelfand, M.M.Kapranov and A.V.Zelevinsky.
 Relations between components of

-and integer lattice points of have been discovered
+and integer lattice points of

 by M. Forsberg, M. Passare and A. Tsikh.